abriotde/openhems-sample/docs/source/configure.rst

 * *margin* : This define a margin to avoid sell/buy electricity.
 Considering, that a device can start/stop before the OpenHEMS react.
 So margin could be roughly the max consumption of a device for a good safety, but usually far less is enough.

+* cycleDuration : This is the number of cycle during witch previous assertions have to be right to start/stop the device.
+If you set it to 1, it will be very reactive but it could be not enough time to have a good estimation of the stability.
+Risk of "Yo-yo effect".

+* refCoefficient : This is the sum of an abtract coefficient witch will let act even if cycleDuration is not reached.
+It will avoid to wait to long id there is a good over-production.
+To have and idea of that coefficient, have a look to logs and search "SolarNoSellStrategy: coef".
+If you see "coef+" it's to start device.
+If you see "coef-" it's to stop it.

-You should make your own test to adapt your parameters to your needs.
+You should make your own test to adapt parameters to your needs. cycleDuration and refCoefficient are a little bit tricky to set so start with default values.

 Network